caspervonb/caspervonb.github.bak/_posts/2015-02-26-live-edit-javascript-amok.markdown

 Since the code is never re-evaluated but re-compiled instead, [side effects][wikipedia-side-effects] that would be executed from running the script top to bottom will not be executed, think of it as the existing code being hot patched to the new definitions.
 In a traditional toolset this sort of feature would typically be called *edit and continue*.

-To get amok, we need to install it via npm:
+To get amok, we can to install it via npm

 ```sh
 npm install amok -g
 ```